AlexGliesch/alexgliesch.github.io/_pages/course-projects.md

 description:
 ---

 This is a list of course projects from my undergraduate and graduate days.
 I hope to slowly expand this list with code, links and descriptions.
-I only included the projects that I think are interesting.

 - (2011) Tetris (terminal and with Allegro)
 - (2012) FCG